Ficool

 He glanced back over his shoulder, completely unfazed by my tone.
 "Do you always talk this much when someone saves your life?"

-Heat crept up my neck.
-I didn't owe him gratitude—not the way he was acting.
+Heat rushed up my neck.
+I didn't feel grateful to him, especially not after his actions.
 Still, my options were limited.
-My phone was gone.
-I was bleeding from somewhere, and my legs were barely holding me up.
+My phone was gone, I was bleeding, and my legs barely supported me.

-With a reluctant sigh, I followed, muttering under my breath in Turkish.
+With a sigh, I followed him and muttered in Turkish.
 He didn't seem to care.

-We walked in silence for a while, the only sounds being the crunch of leaves beneath our feet and the occasional call of a bird in the distance.
+We walked in silence, with only the crunch of leaves underfoot and the occasional bird call in the distance.

-He finally slowed near a clearing, and I saw a cabin—no, more like a fortress—tucked between the trees.
-Sleek, modern, and out of place in the wilderness.
-Security cameras.
-Steel doors.
-The kind of place you build when you don't want to be found.
+He finally slowed down near a clearing.
+I saw a cabin—more like a fortress—hidden among the trees.
+It was sleek and modern, looking out of place in the wilderness.
+It had security cameras, steel doors, black wooden walls, and tall windows.
+This was the kind of place you build to avoid being found.

-He stopped at the steps and looked at me again, finally speaking.
+He stopped at the steps and looked at me.
 "You need food, rest, and a clean bandage.
 That's all.
-Don't get comfortable."
+Don't get comfortable," he said.

 I frowned.
 "You really have an attitude problem, don't you?"

-He smirked, the first expression that wasn't completely cold.
+He smirked, the first sign of warmth I'd seen.
 "I live alone for a reason.
-Strangers tend to remind me why."
+Strangers remind me why."

 I crossed my arms.
 "You're a terrible host."